dlosch/aspire-dashboard-runner/README.md

 Script
 - retrieves the local *rid*
 - retrieves the most recent version number of this nuget package
 - checks the local system nuget package folder if that nuget package and the version exists.
-If it exists, it will execute the dashboard from the tools directory of this nuget package
+If it exists, it will execute the dashboard from the tools directory of this nuget package.
+Script does honor NUGET_PACKAGES environment variable (it does not check for NuGet.config).
 - if the package is not found, it donwloads and extracts the nuget to a local folder relative to the script (package is not installed in the system wide nuget packages folder).
 - sets environment variables for the dashboard:
     ```